Sequences of point blow-ups over perfect fields from a combinatorial point of view: Preliminaries

 Along this section, $X$ and $Z$ will stand for smooth algebraic varieties over $K$, the considered maps $Z\rightarrow X$ for proper morphisms, and $d$ for the dimension of $X$.

-\begin{rem} Let $V$ be a $k-$dimensional irreducible subvariety of $X$.
-Although it is common to denote by $\left[V\right]$ to the equivalence class of $V$ in the Chow ring $A(X)$, for simplicity we will denote also by $V$ to the equivalence class whenever there is not possible confusion. \end{rem}
+\begin{remark} Let $V$ be a $n-$dimensional irreducible subvariety of $X$.
+Although it is common to denote by $\left[V\right]$ to the equivalence class of $V$ in the Chow ring $A^{\bullet}(X)$, for simplicity we will denote also by $V$ to the equivalence class whenever there is not possible confusion. \end{remark}

-\begin{defn} \cite[Section 2.6]{Fulton98} Let $D$ be an effective Cartier divisor on a variety $X$, and let $i: D\rightarrow X$ be the inclusion.
-There are Gysin homorphisms
+\begin{definition} \cite[Section 2.6]{Fulton98} Let $D$ be an effective Cartier divisor of $X$, and let $i: D\rightarrow X$ be the inclusion.
+There are Gysin homorphisms:

-for $k=1,...,dim(X)$ defined by the formula
+for $j=1, \ldots, dim(X)$, defined by the formula